Obscura-noir/8sh_landing/landing/README.md

 ## Disclaimer

 This is an inspired design, not an exact copy.
-All content has been changed to create a unique platform called "GlobalPay" for demonstration purposes.
+All content has been changed to create a unique platform called "Paynix" for demonstration purposes.